iamraj007/argo_app_box/README.md

 # ArgoCD App box
 ArgoCD Apps with ApplicationSet Project &amp; Application.
-Use the main file that should call the reamaning apps while working with Argo.
+Use the main file that should call the reamaning apps while working with ArgoCD.

 Do checkout the below tree structure of folder for datails.